 Rüdesheim?
 Isn't that town at the river Rhine?
 We entered the boat.

 Overnight in → Lorch, then further on walking, walking.
 I remember that we also took a bath in the Rhine.
-There were glass fragments which hurt my foot.
-No problem.
+There were broken pieces of glass that hurt my foot.
+But no problem.

 ... or two glasses?
 Anyway there was some trouble in the dormitory of the youth hostel.

 Another stop in Cologne at the uncle and aunt.
 We saddled our bicycles and treadled back to Lübeck.
 We did not cross the river Elbe in Hamburg but took a ferry near Winsen

 Sometimes, there are some incidences you will never forget in your life.